 Prior to joining the Foreign Service, Mr. Pittman worked on the staff a of U.S. Congressman for eight years.
 He was also a United States Peace Corps volunteer in Gabon.

-Mr. Pittman holds a Master of Arts degree from the Johns Hopkins School of Advanced International Studies, Washington, D.C., and a Bachelor of Arts in Political Science from Millsaps College in Jackson, Mississippi.
+Mr. Pittman holds a Master of Arts degree from the Johns Hopkins School of Advanced International Studies, Washington, D.C., and a Bachelor of Arts in Political Science from Millsaps College, Jackson, Mississippi.